bablokb/gpio-poll-service/README.md

 The `command` is called with two parameters: the pin number and the current value (`0` or `1`).
 Note that unless you set `ignore_initial: 1` the interrupt will also trigger on startup and call the configured command.

-This will happen in any case.
-E.g. even if you configured `edge: rising` and the initial state is `0` your command will be called with a value of `0` once.
+Since the "edge"-configuration does not work without faults, the service will filter all invalid values read from the GPIO (e.g. if edge==rsing it will filter all states read with value=0).

 Examples